talktogproject/ethicsteacher/integrity-misconduct.md

 > A researcher holds a position (for example as a director) in an enterprise that may wish to restrict or otherwise manage adverse research findings for commercial reasons."

-A study by a researcher with a potential or perceived conflict of interest may be perceived as less trustworthy due to their financial or non-financial involvement in other commitments, especially when the conflict of interest is not declared, managed, or avoided by the researcher.
+Let's say that a researcher co-owns a company that sells educational products designed to improve children's learning outcomes.
+The researcher then publishes a study wherein she evaluated the effectiveness of using these products.
+This study may be perceived as less objective or trustworthy because the researcher has a financial incentive for showing that the product works.
+In this case, the conflict of interest should be [declared, managed, or avoided by the researcher](https://www.hra.nhs.uk/media/documents/nreap04-guidance-national-research-ethics-advisors-panel-13-february-2012.pdf).

 * **'Gift' or 'ghost' authorships**